Lustiges-aus-dem-Computer/Ocnus/README.md

 # Ocnus

 Ocnus is a cross-platform application for businesses renting out various types of items.
-It was developed for costume tentals but can be easily extended to suit other purposes.
+It was developed for costume rentals but can be easily extended to suit other purposes.

+It is currently under active developement and not ready for productive use.